A complete beginner’s guide to understanding what SEO is and why it’s crucial for all businesses to get the basics right

 The ultimate aim of search engine optimisation (or SEO for short) is to boost sales (or other desired actions like donations for charities and petition signatures for movements).
-SEO does this by helping more people become aware of specific pieces of digital content and by improving the experience website visitors have on a whole website — it drives traffic.
+SEO does this by driving traffic to websites.
+And it does that by helping more people become aware of specific pieces of digital content and improving the experience website visitors have on a whole website.
 There’s a lot involved in SEO, but here’s what you need to know if you’re a blogger or are involved in marketing a business or other organisation.
-By the time you’ve read (or listened to) this article, you’ll know what SEO is, why you should care and whether you should be doing any SEO.
+By the end of this article, you’ll know what SEO is, why you should care and whether you should be doing any SEO.

 SEO stands for …

 Unfortunately, that probably doesn’t tell you much about what SEO actually is though.
 It’s a huge topic, but when distilled to its very essence, SEO is all about creating online content in such a way that it generates the best internet search results.